Do you introduce letter names or sounds first?

 This is one of my most favourite alphabet activity ideas!
 Don’t be scared, it looks a little messy, but I can see this being an easy process in the classroom.

 I would only be introducing a letter a week.
 So it would be the routine!

 - As a class, decide what picture you are going to create with a fingerprint for that letter.

 - While doing other activities relating to that sound, have a small group table set up to do the fingerprinting!

 What a fantastic way to revise the letters and sounds already taught!
 Once complete, you can laminate the strip and stick it to students desk as a daily reminder!
-Download the FREE teaching resource template today – Alphabet Detective Fingerprint History.
+Download the teaching resource template today – Alphabet Detective Fingerprint History.